bsayli/licensing/README.md

 # Welcome to the Licensing Project!

-This repository holds the source code for a licensing system containing four projects:
+This repository contains the source code for a complete licensing system.
+It is structured into four subprojects:

 * **license-generator**: Java project for license key generation and encryption samples.
-* **licensing-service**: Web project that handles core licensing functionalities.
+* **licensing-service**: Web project that handles the core licensing functionalities.
 * **licensing-service-sdk**: SDK for integrating licensing features into other applications.
 * **licensing-service-sdk-cli**: Command-line tool for testing and interacting with the licensing service.

 ## Repository Structure

-* **db**: Keycloak database backup (docker_volumes.zip)
+* **db**: Keycloak database backup (`licensing-keycloak.zip`)
 * **docker-compose**: Docker Compose files to run servers and client
 * **scripts**: Script to run the client (`run_license_sdk_cli.sh`)